orstavik/JoiComponents/book/chapter3_slot_matroska/6_Problem_NoFallbackSlotchange.md

 </ol>
 ```

-The SlotchangeNipSlip #3 problem is that:
+The NoFallbackSlotchange problem is that:

 1. The `sisyphus-list` must process both the `assignedNodes` and the fallback nodes of its
    `<slot>` element because it needs to alert them about a context-dependent state.